jkruppa/virDisco/README.md

-# R package viralDetectTools
+# R package virDisco

-The viralDetectTools is a R package with uses many third party programs.
+The virDisco, short for virus detection and discovery, is a R package with uses many third party programs.
 Therefore, these programs must be installed on the computer.
 Further, many of these third party programs are based on Linux.
-Therefore, the viralDetectTools package is more or less a Linux only R package.
+Therefore, the virDisco package is more or less a Linux only R package.
 Still, it can be installed and used, but some functions will not work.

 ## Table of Contents
 1. [Installation](#installation)